cu-mkp/m-k-manuscript-data/schema/ms-transcription.md

 #

-## Addition: Text added to the document by author, scribe, but *not* by a
+## Addition: Text added to the document by author, scribe, but *not* by the editor or transcriber
-##       transcriber
 e.add = element add { m.phrase }
 # corr

-## Correction: A revision introduced into the transcription by the
+## Correction: A revision introduced into the transcription by the editor or transcriber
-##       transcriber/Editor
 e.corr = element corr { m.phrase }
 # del

-## Deletion: Content deleted in the document by author, scribe, but *not* by a
+## Deletion: Content deleted in the document by author, scribe, but *not* by the editor or transcriber
-##       transcriber
 e.del = element del { m.phrase }
 # exp